Dashlane/node-find-glob/README.md

 `--contain '^http:'` will filter only the files that contain the passed regular expression, which is run in multi-line mode by default, so `^` and `$` refer to a line begin and line end.

 `--fail-on-empty` will return an error code if no files have been found.

+`--fail-on-find` will return an error code if files have been found.